joniles/mpxj/src.python/mpxj/README.md

 jpype.startJVM()

-from jpype import *
-from java.lang import *
+from java.lang import Double
-from java.text import *
-from net.sf.mpxj import *
+from java.text import SimpleDateFormat from net.sf.mpxj import ProjectFile, TaskField, Duration, TimeUnit, RelationType

 # The helper class we use later to actually write the file
 # selects the file type based on the extension of the